 We used Drip to build post-purchase flows that recommended newly launched products based on prior orders.
 We also set up a win-back campaign triggered by 30 days of inactivity.
 The entire process took us only a couple of hours.

 Drip’s real-time revenue tracking is also an interesting offering to understand which emails actually drive lost sales recovery.
-This makes it easier to justify optimization tactics and scale winning flows without guesswork.
+This makes it easier to justify deliverability optimization tactics and scale winning flows without guesswork.

 Best For